 Ms. Silva also provides clients with employment advice and counsel, litigation prevention techniques, mandatory sexual harassment prevention training, and assistance with policies and handbooks.
 She also represents employers in traditional labor law matters such as collective bargaining negotiations, grievances, and unfair labor practices.

-Ms. Silva began her career as a prosecutor in Northern California, wherein she tried multiple jury and bench trials.
+Ms. Silva began her career as a prosecutor in Northern California, where she tried multiple jury and bench trials.
 She later moved to Southern California and started working in private practice as an employment and labor attorney, wherein she has represented employers of all sizes in various types of industries.

 - Successfully defended (as first chair) a large corporation in a harassment/discrimination lawsuit brought by two former employees before a Los Angeles County jury.
 In addition, she prevailed on a motion for attorney’s fees/costs against the plaintiffs.